specialunderwear/robotlegs-dungdungdung/README.rst

     }

 Setter injection is used to parse the anchor inside <url/> and the parsed url can be collected through the url getter.
-You can have all kinds of complex *objects* this way.
+You can have all kinds of complex *properties* this way.